Quickstart

 [ChannelIO hideChannelButton];

-If you want to change the button’s appearance, see how to customize the Channel button.
+If you want to change the appearance of the button, refer to how to customize the Channel button.

 Shutdown